penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 do this by creating a transaction with a `CreateProposal` description, which consumes some amount of `PEN` from the transaction's balance, and creates a new escrow note with the same amount.
-The note is escrowed in the sense that it is recorded seperately and is not included in the note commitment tree until voting completes.
+The note is escrowed in the sense that it is recorded seperately and is not included in the state commitment tree until voting completes.

 Proposals can either be normal or emergency proposals.
 In either case, the